GitLiveApp/firebase-kotlin-sdk/README.md

 ```

+<h4>Polymorphic serialization (sealed classes)</h4>

+This sdk will handle polymorphic serialization automatically if you have a sealed class and its children marked as `Serializable`.
+It will include a `type` property that will be used to discriminate which child class is the serialized.

+You can change this `type` property by using the `@FirebaseClassDiscrminator` annotation in the parent sealed class.

 <h3><a href="https://kotlinlang.org/docs/reference/functions.html#default-arguments">Default arguments</a></h3>

 To reduce boilerplate, default arguments are used in the places where the Firebase Android SDK employs the builder pattern: